ajsmth/react-native-pager/README.md

   <img src="docs/assets/paginated-tabs.gif" />
 </p>

-There's a few components to display the current active tab.
+There's a few components to display the current active active.
 These require an `animatedIndex` prop that you can pass into the active pager component and share with these components:

 ```javascript